kshcherban/acme-nginx/README.md

 ### Renewal

-Personally i use following cronjob to renew certificates of my blog.
-Here's contents of `/etc/cron.d/renew-cert`
+Personally I used the following cronjob to renew certificates of my blog.
+Here's content of `/etc/cron.d/renew-cert`

 ```